The Views Newspaper

 Love the look of the peaceful countryside but fancy some traditional holiday park entertainment?
 Our sister park Bude Holiday Resort is located just 5 miles from Widemouth Fields and has a wide range of fantastic amenities!
 There’s a heated outdoor swimming pool, amusement arcade, restaurant, bar with evening entertainment and much, much more.
 All guests to Widemouth Fields are welcome to use Bude Holiday Resort’s facilities, completely free of charge!
 Click here for more information.

-At Widemouth Fields we have all your touring and camping needs covered.
+At Widemouth Fields we have all your touring and camping needs covered including a complete range of pitches from standard to premium.
 There are free heated shower and toilet facilities, with a private family bathroom available.
 We also have an undercover area for dish washing.

 Find essentials for your caravan holiday, glamping break, camping and touring needs inside our mini-market, located in our reception building.
 There are gas bottles, groceries, confectionery, outdoor games and more, but if you happen to require something we don’t have stocked, there’s plenty of local shops and supermarkets close by in Widemouth and Bude.

 Widemouth Fields is surrounded by nature reserves, stunning countryside, public footpaths and many beautiful beaches.
 Explore Bude and visit the renowned villages of Boscastle, Tintagel and Clovelly, venture into the home of ITV’s Doc Martin at Port Isaac or savour the pretty seaside town of Padstow.